valeriansaliou/valeriansaliou/README.md

 _What I am interested in:_

-- My domains of expertise are: messaging, protocols, cryptography, the XMPP standard, Rust programming, distributed systems, microservices and fault-tolerant architectures.
+- My domains of expertise are: messaging, protocols, cryptography, the XMPP standard, Rust programming, JavaScript full-stack development, application design, distributed systems, microservices and fault-tolerant architectures.
 - On my spare time, I also like to learn about: economics, 3D printing and CAD modeling.